12 days from £1195pp plus international flights.

 Your Namibia adventure starts on landing at Windhoek International Airport.
-You will be met by our local representative and he will take you to collect your hire car in Windhoek, you will also receive a full briefing and then you are free to do as you wish.
+Make your way to the Avis Car rental office.
+After completing the paperwork you're on your way.
 You can choose to explore the capital or catch up on a bit of R&R at your Windhoek hotel.
 You could relax by the pool and do a bit of reading up on where you will be going.
 There are plenty of restaurants to choose from in Windhoek, chat with your hosts for some recommendations.

-Today, after breakfast, pack up your car and head north via the quirky little town of Solitiare.
-It started as a homestead, but now the main attraction is the bakery, worth stopping here for a snack and their cakes area excellent.
-Continue and cross Tropic of Capricorn, a great photo opportunity.
+Today, after breakfast, pack up your car and head north via the quirky little town of Solitaire.
+It started as a homestead, but now the main attraction is the bakery, worth stopping here for a snack and their cakes are excellent.
+Continue and cross the Tropic of Capricorn, a great photo opportunity.
 More stunning scenery follows and you will eventually reach the Skeleton Coast and Swakopmund.
 You can either approach Swakopmund via Walvis Bay, or if you have time we recommend a detour via Ganab.
-This takes you through the ancient Welwitschia Plains and the area appropriately named the Moon Landscape before arriving in the adventura capital of Namibia, Swakopmund.
+This takes you through the ancient Welwitschia Plains and the area appropriately named the Moon Landscape before arriving in the adventure capital of Namibia, Swakopmund.
 Depending on stops today's drive is about 5 hours.
+Breakfast.

-If you were wondering how the Skeleton Coast gets its name, it is from the shipwrecks, barren landscape and in days gone by, whale skeletons left on the beach and on this stretch of coastline is where you find Swakopmund.
-The town isn't known as the adventure capital of Namibia for nothing though and after a hearty breakfast you can start to explore the area.
-You could opt for a dolphin cruise, quadbiking in the dunes, or dune boarding is always good fun.
+If you were wondering how the Skeleton Coast gets its name, it is from the shipwrecks, barren landscape and in days gone by, whale skeletons left on the beach.
+It is on this vast stretch of coastline that will find Swakopmund.
+The town isn't known as the adventure capital of Namibia for nothing, and after a hearty breakfast you can start to explore the area.
+You could opt for a dolphin cruise, quadbiking in the dunes (ensure they provide a helmet), or dune boarding is always good fun.
 You could take a scenic flight and see how vast this area is from the sky.
-Ocean fishing is an option or even sea kayaking - there are plenty of choices, there is sure to be something to suit everyone, it's just a case of how you fit it all in.
+Ocean fishing is an option or even sea kayaking - there are plenty of choices, so there will be something to suit everyone - it's just a case of how you fit it all in!
 This evening you can explore the town and dine in one of the many excellent restaurants.
 If you enjoy fish dishes then this is the place to be, but don't worry, there are plenty of other options too.
+Breakfast.

 Today's drive to your next lodge will take about 4 hours.
-You will be staying at the quirky Andersson's Camp on the Ongava reserve, adjacent to Etosha.
+You will be staying at Etosha Safari Lodge, just 9km from Etosha.
 As you've driven quite a way today, you may want to relax at the camp this afternoon and see what animals come down to the waterhole, or you could opt to join a guided night drive or guided walk organised by the lodge.
 Don't forget to look up at night, there is so little light pollution that the Milky Way is clearly visible in a cloudless sky.
+Breakfast, dinner.

 After a good night's sleep it's an early start to make the most of your last day.
 Head out on your morning activity which will be to visit the AfriCat Foundation or a game drive in the reserve.
 Afterwards, return to the lodge for a hearty Namibian breakfast before saying goodbye.
 The drive back to Windhoek is about 4 hours, giving you all time to reflect on the journey and remember your favourite bits.
-Then you drop off your trusty vehicle and your Namibian Family Safari comes to an end although we are sure you will be re-living the adventure for years to come, and perhaps already be planning your return.
-If you wish we can arrange a transfer to the airport for you.
+Then you drop off your trusty vehicle at the airport and your Namibian Family Safari comes to an end although we are sure you will be re-living the adventure for years to come, and perhaps already be planning your return.
+Breakfast.

 Meet and greet at Windhoek airport on arrival; 4x4 double cab vehicle hire with maximum insurance, meals as indiciated, activities at Okonjima Plains Camp.